pat-s/antergos_setup_guide/README.md

 makepkg -si
 ```

-(We need the git version as it has a fix for the wrapper functions below that is not yet included in the latest release when writing this guide.)
+(We need the git version as it includes a fix for the wrapper functions below that is not yet included in the latest release when writing this guide.)

 In `~/.config/trizen/trizen.conf` set "noedit" to "1" to not being prompted to edit source code on every install.